tatertot/dva-team-129/README.md

                 DropDown.js
 ```

-The rational for using React for this project was to be able to facilitate state management and to easily pass
+React was chosen for this project to facilitate state management and to easily pass
 the data around to different components to make interactivity and re-usability easier.
-The challenge was figuring
-who should have control of DOM, D3 or React.

 ### Setting Up Local Environment of the Web Site

+You should have node.js and npm installed.

 In your terminal clone this repo to your local environment.

 ```
 git clone https://github.com/tatertot/dva-team-129.git
 ```

 Go the to `dva-team-129` folder in your terminal and enter

 ```
 npm start
 ```

 This should install all the project dependencies in the `package.json` file and open up a web browser with the site.

-###Team 129
+### Team 129
 Jessica Zhang, Dan Siddall, Marissa Marquez, Scott Hill, Arun Kasaranen

-_This project was made for the Data Visual & Analytics course at Georgia Tech._
+This project was made for the Data Visual & Analytics course at Georgia Tech.

 === Bootstrapping a React App Original Documentation ===